Class - Reptilia

 The first turtles appeared during the Triassic period, 245 to 209 million years ago.

-The earliest known sea turtles appear in the fossil record in the Late Jurassic period, 208 to 144 million years ago.
+The earliest known sea turtles appear in the fossil record in the Early Cretaceous period, about 110 million years ago.
 Scientists believe that modern sea turtles are derived from marsh-inhabiting ancestors that lived during the Late Triassic period.

-Fossil records show that the now-extinct sea turtle Archelon ischyros, which lived 144 to 65 million years ago, was one of the largest turtles that ever lived.
+Fossil records show that the now-extinct sea turtle Archelon ischyros, which lived 75 to 65 million years ago, was one of the largest turtles that ever lived.
 It reached a length of 4.6 m (15 ft.) and weighed more than 2,700 kg (6,000 lbs.).

 Together with saltwater crocodiles, sea snakes, and marine iguanas, sea turtles are the only surviving seawater-adapted reptiles.